-Note that the Bus Voltage register bits are not right-aligned.
-To compute the value of the Bus Voltage register contents using the LSB of 4 mV, the register must be shifted right by three bits.
-This shift puts the BD0 bit in the LSB position so that the contents can be multiplied by the 4-mV LSB value to compute the bus voltage measured by the device.
-The shifted value of the bus voltage register contents is now equal to BB3h, a decimal equivalent of 2995.
-This value of 2995 multiplied by the 4-mV LSB results in a value of 11.98 V.
+The bus voltage is internally measured at the IN- pin to calculate the voltage level delivered to the load.
+The Bus Voltage register bits are not right-aligned; therefore, they must be shifted right by three bits.
+Multiply the shifted contents by the 4-mV LSB to compute the bus voltage measured by the device in volts.
+The shifted value of the Bus Voltage register contents is equal to BB3h, the decimal equivalent of 2995.
+This value of 2995 is multiplied by the 4-mV LSB, and results in a value of 11.98 V. As shown, the voltage at the IN- pin is 11.98 V. For a 40-mV, full-scale range, this small difference is not a significant deviation from the 12-V common-mode voltage.
+However, at larger full-scale ranges, this deviation can be much larger.